Loading...

 Redirected from Spectral Line

-Description: A rainbow forms when water droplets split light into elementary colors, from purple, blue, and green, to yellow, orange, and red.
+Description: A rainbow forms when water droplets split light into elementary colors, from violet, blue, and green, to yellow, orange, and red.
 Each color corresponds to a range of wavelengths, and the rainbow colors are arranged in order of increasing wavelength from violet to red.
-This kind of decomposed light, or more generally of electromagnetic radiation, by wavelength is called a spectrum.
+This kind of decomposed light, or electromagnetic radiation in general, into different wavelengths is called a spectrum.

 Electromagnetic radiation is a mixture of light particles called "photons".
 Creating a spectrum amounts to sorting photons by energy and documenting how many photons there are in each given energy range.
 By a basic law of quantum mechanics, this is equivalent to sorting light by frequency – yet another way of documenting a spectrum.